dzenanr/dartlero_tasks/README.md

 [JSON pretty-printer] (http://jsonformatter.curiousconcept.com/)
 to examine the json document.

+**MySQL**

+0. no need to create a new database; test database will be used
+1. before running a Dart file with main, put a path to the project folder (dartlero_tasks) in the working directory field in Run/Manage Launches (in order to have access to the connection.options file).

+2. run example/mysql/example.dart to drop and create all tables
+3. run other examples

+4. run test/mysql/employee_test.dart to test employees
+5. run test/mysql/project_test.dart to test projects
+6. run test/mysql/task/*_tasks_test.dart to test tasks

-If you want to use MySQL instead, do not use arguments in the Run/Manage Launches of Dart Editor.
+If you want to use MySQL and not JSON data files in 7., do not use script arguments in the Run/Manage Launches of Dart Editor.

+7. run bin/dartlero_tasks.dart